kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 `v2:[...` or `v2:{...`).
 Colons are not valid in namespaces nor in group-kinds, so there is no conflict with the existing (v1) usage described here.
-Labels cannot include a `:` character, so if we needed to version a label we can use `v2.`, however our usage of labels is primarily around matching opaque applyset-id tokens and thus seems unlikely to need versioning.
+Labels cannot include a `:` character, so if we needed to version a label we can use `v2.`, however our usage of labels is primarily around matching opaque ApplySet-id tokens and thus seems unlikely to need versioning.

 ## Design Details: Kubectl Pruning